AuinStudios/UnityProject/README.md

 ## (10/06/2021)
 ###  i finally fixed the options but i deleted something important an d so i have to redo everything but a tleast i had the code so i fixed that
 torromow im gonna add graphiciss ettings and other settings now that most of the  changeing settings  code is done

+## (24/06/2021)
+###  made it so that  the gun  doesnt look liek it nocilps but its useing an 2nd camera to render  the guns  and fixed the player not moveing cuz of options